-Grilled Flank Steak with Poblano Pico is on!
-And it’s being added to the Cinco de Mayo menu this weekend and I’m NOT mad about it!
+Grilled Flank Steak with Poblano Pico is on the menu this week and I'm NOT mad about it!

 And if you happen to have any leftover meat... this is the perfect add in for a quesadilla or enchiladas.
 Just chop it up a bit and add it in!
 You're welcome.